Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates

+Example of analysis workflow with _Papilio rumiko_ and one of its host plants, _Ptelea trifoliata_.
 ![Example of analysis workflow with _Papilio rumiko_ and one of its host plants, _Ptelea trifoliata_](docs/analysis-workflow.svg)

 ## Directory structure